Trump ready to ease rules on coal-fired power plants

 Trump also has directed Energy Secretary Rick Perry to take steps to bolster struggling coal-fired and nuclear power plants to keep them open, warning that impending retirements of "fuel-secure" power plants that rely on coal and nuclear power are harming the nation's power grid and reducing its resilience.

-The White House had no immediate comment on the plan, and the EPA did not respond to requests for comment Monday.
+The White House had no immediate comment on the plan, and the EPA didn't respond to requests for comment Monday.

 Advertisement